ElMahroussLogic/ml-dev/ReadMe.md

 </br>
 It can be used to develop:

-- Desktop Apps in Mac OS/Windows.
-- Backend Apps in ZKA OS/Linux/Windows.
-- ZKA OS based apps for your IoT, Embedded Solutions.
-- Mobile apps (via NDK on Android or a Bridge header for Obj-C/Swift)
+- Desktop apps for ZKA OS.
-  - Please note that ARM64 is also supported because of ARM64 releases of ZKA and macOS.

 ## Installing/Building: